OGGM/oggm/docs/run_examples/run_from_calibrated.rst

 This example shows how to run the OGGM  model for a list of selected glaciers (here, four).
-For this example we download the list of glaciers from Fabien's dropbox, but you can use any list of glaciers for this.
+For this example we download the list of glaciers from our server, but you can use any list of glaciers for this.
 See the `prepare_glacier_list.ipynb <https://github.com/OGGM/oggm/blob/master/docs/notebooks/prepare_glacier_list.ipynb>`_ notebook in the ``oggm/docs/notebooks`` directory for an example on how to